 It's remarkable to think now that the Grand National could have been omitted from the list.
-In 1973 the Grand National race was in serious trouble, under-investment at Aintree Grand National course meant that crowd numbers had dwindled to an at time low, and the owners of the course where looking to sell it off the land to a local property developer.
+In 1973 the Grand National race was in serious trouble, under-investment at Aintree Grand National course meant that crowd numbers had dwindled to an all-time low, and the owners of the course were looking to sell it off the land to a local property developer.

 In 1973 the course was sold to the developer Bill Davies, who promised to keep the race running.
 The first National under Davies ownership saw admission prices to the Aintree course tripled, many in the press speculated that 1973 would be the last running of the great race.